PunamA/2018-08-15-SWC/index.md

 {% endcomment %}

 <p id="collaborative_notes">
   We will use this <a href="https://pad.carpentries.org/2018-08-15-SWC">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.
+Also, please fill out this short feedback form at the end of each day https://goo.gl/forms/BRnBkrbFwj2i5HDn2.
 </p>